Burning graphs through farthest-first traversal: Introduction

 \section{Introduction}

-The graph burning problem is an NP-Hard optimization problem that was initially proposed as a social contagion model in social networks \cite{bonato2014burning}.
-This problem's input is a simple graph $G=(V,E)$, and its goal is to find a sequence of vertices $(s_1,s_2,...,s_k)$ such that, by repeating the following steps from $i=1$ to $k$, all vertices in $V$ get burned.
-This sequence must be of minimum length \cite{bonato2014burning,bessy2017burning,bonato2019approximation}.
+The graph burning problem is an NP-hard combinatorial optimization problem introduced in 2014 as a contagion model in social networks \cite{bonato2014burning}.
+However, it also models other phenomena, such as the sequential spread of information on general networks and the spread of viral infections under a very idealistic context \cite{vsimon2019heuristics,gupta2021burning,gautam2021faster}.
+The main attribute of this problem is that it helps quantify how vulnerable a graph is to contagion.
+This problem's input is a simple graph $G=(V,E)$, and its goal is to find a minimum length sequence of vertices $(y_1,y_2,...,y_k)$ such that, by repeating the following steps from $i=1$ to $k$, all vertices in $V$ get burned \cite{bonato2014burning,bessy2017burning,bonato2019approximation}.
 In the beginning, all vertices are unburned.